Even More Broken News

 I've had to rent U-Hauls before, but not this.
 I mean, U-Hauls can, U-Hauls can carry pallets.

-You probably, for three pallets, you'd need kind of a big one, but they have U-Hauls that could carry three pallets, probably, maybe.
-Can you lift?
-Like, are they heavy?
+Speaker 1 You probably, for three pallets, you'd need kind of a big one, but they have U-Hauls that could carry three pallets, probably, maybe.
+Can you lift, like, are they heavy?

-Are they so heavy you couldn't just lift it with a dolly?
-Like, how, do you need a forklift to move these things?
+Speaker 1 Are they so heavy you couldn't just lift it with a dolly?
+Like, how do you need a forklift to move these things?
 It's 567 total kilograms, so damn near 200 kilograms a piece.
 That's pretty heavy.

-One of us would definitely lose a finger trying to get it into the bed of a truck or the back of a vent, like a box truck or something.
+Speaker 1 One of us would definitely, like, lose a finger trying to get it into the bed of a truck or the back of a van, like a box truck or something.
 I like my fingers.

 But today, we're going to be going back to Old Reliable.
 It's broken news.

-Whatever the...
-I probably should have prepared something for that.
+Speaker 1 Whatever the, I probably should have prepared something for that.

 This episode is brought to you by Petivity.
 In every pet's story, there is a moment.

-A moment where seemingly minor changes can be the first signs of larger issues.
+A moment where seemingly minor changes could be the first signs of larger issues.

 I may have just accidentally thrown my coin onto.
 It's not important.